miaolu3345/dataviz/content/project/2021-05-23-makeover-1/index.markdown

  + Create calculation fields

- To better comparison, created a new calculation field named "2019 import value" to only include the import happened in 2019.In this case, I just demonstrate the import value, I did the same calculation for export value as well.
+For better comparison, I created a new calculation field named "2019 import value" to only include the import happened in 2019.In this case, I just demonstrate the import value, I did the same calculation for export value as well.
  ![](2019_import_value.png)
  Repeat the same "if-then" function to create other column named "2020 import value".

   + Create the table

   1) Drag the countries into the row, drag the year of Date into the column.

   2) Filter the countries to only include the six countries, and filter Date to only include 2019 and 2020.

   3) Drag the import value into the color and also drag it into the text in mark pane.

   4) To make the hue of dashboard look consistent, I just set the import table as Red background and set the export table as Blue background.

   5) Modify the number unit as M(million), after all steps below, the table is shown as the picture below:
  ![](2019_import_table.png)
  One thing worth mentioning is that I just demonstrate import table step by step, I also created the same type of table for export table as well, and the table is shown as the picture below:
   ![](2020_export_table.png)

 ## 5.5 Create growth table

-To purely see the trend between 2019 and 2020 (up/down), I also created a table to see the growth by year.
+To purly see the trend between 2019 and 2020 (up/down), I also created a table to see the growth by year.

  + Create several new calculation fields